Afghanistan Needs Trade, Not Military Might and War

 Afghanistan’s Wakhan Corridor, a narrow strip of land that extends to China and separates Tajikistan from Pakistan and Kashmir, will also be a key route to allow Afghan business people and those of western countries to easily access China, allowing for consistent export of Afghan products.

-China’s Belt and Road Initiative has further potential to turn Afghanistan into trade hotspot.
+China’s Belt and Road Initiative has further potential to turn Afghanistan into a trade hotspot.
 Trade has always had a knack for softening up the political tensions which the region is rife with.
 That too is only possible if Afghanistan is safe and secure and no longer at war, which makes it a fundamental decision for the government and the international community to ensure that security is not just another bullet point on a list but a mandate that needs implementation as soon as possible.

 If Afghanistan is looking to establish itself as a legitimate and influential regional regime, then military might and war are not the answer, but trade and commerce are.
 It is only through trade that the country’s infrastructure can be rebuilt and utilized for a better and prosperous nation.